akshaySavanoor/AndroidAutomotive/README.md

 ## IMPORTANT: Setting up API Keys

-To configure your application, create a directory named `app_secrets` and within it, add a file named `ApiKey` with the following content:
+To configure your application, create a directory named app_secrets.
+Within this directory, add a file named ApiKey with the following content:

 ```kotlin
 object ApiKey {